core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 As a first step, the updateCtx() function builds the two CBOR byte strings X\_cbor and N\_cbor, with value the input parameter X and N, respectively.
 Then, it builds X\_N, as the byte concatenation of X\_cbor and N\_cbor.

 After that, the updateCtx() function derives the new values of the Master Secret and Master Salt for CTX\_OUT.
-In particular, the new Master Secret is derived through a KUDOS-Expand() step, which takes as input the Master Secret value from the Security Context CTX\_IN, the literal string "key update", X\_N and the length of the Master Secret.
+In particular, the new Master Secret is derived through a KUDOS-Expand() step, which takes as input the Master Secret value from the Security Context CTX\_IN, the literal string "key update", X\_N, and the length of the Master Secret.
 Instead, the new Master Salt takes N as value.

    The definition of KUDOS-Expand depends on the key derivation function used for OSCORE by the two peers, as specified in CTX_IN.